 Adam S. Fels

 Adam S. Fels is a founding partner of Fridman Fels & Soto, PLLC.
-He specializes in international money laundering cases, white-collar criminal defense, and complex internal investigations.
+His practice focuses on international money laundering cases, white-collar criminal defense, and complex internal investigations.

 Before forming Fridman Fels & Soto, PLLC, Mr. Fels served as an Assistant United States Attorney in the Southern District of Florida for thirteen years, specializing in international money laundering, counternarcotics, and counterterrorism prosecutions.
 He also served as a Special Assistant United States Attorney in both the Southern District of New York and the Eastern District of New York.
 Mr. Fels was one of the lead prosecutors and delivered the opening statement in the Government’s successful prosecution of Joaquin “El Chapo” Guzmán, one of the largest drug kingpins ever tried in the United States.
 The members of the prosecution team, including Mr. Fels, were honored with the 2019 U.S. Department of Justice Attorney General’s Award for Exceptional Service, the Department’s highest award for employee performance.

 Throughout his thirteen-year career as a federal prosecutor, Mr. Fels successfully managed and directed a wide array of criminal investigations and cases in district court, and successfully argued several cases in federal courts of appeal.
 Mr. Fels also handled some of the Miami U.S. Attorney’s Office’s highest profile cases, including a variety of counterterrorism prosecutions, and the prosecution of some of the most prominent Colombian drug cartel leaders of the time.
 He has developed expertise in several areas of federal criminal practice, including Title III wiretaps, classified information litigation, money laundering and other financial investigations, mortgage fraud, and customs enforcement.
 He was cleared for top secret information and granted access to sensitive compartmented information.